Laminational models for some spaces of polynomials of any degree: General properties of invariant geodesic laminations

 \item The map $\si_d^n|_K$ is monotonically semiconjugate to an irrational circle rotation so that each fiber of this semiconjugacy is a finite concatenation of $($pre$)$critical edges of $G$. \end{enumerate}

 \end{lem}

+\begin{proof} The first claim of the lemma holds since by \cite{bmov13} sibling invariant geodesic laminations are invariant in the sense of Thurston (see the beginning of Subsection~\ref{ss:sibgeo}).
+Consider now the case when $G$ is of degree one.
+Then it follows that no edge of $G$ can have two preimages under $\si_d^n$.
+In particular, $G$ has no preperiodic edges.
+All other claims in the statement (1) of the lemma follow from Lemma~\ref{l:cripe}.
+Observe that a critical edge $\ell$ of $G$ must be isolated because by definition of an invariant geodesic lamination (more precisely, because geodesic invariant laminations are gap-invariant) there is another gap of $\lam$ sharing the edge $\ell$ with $\lam$ and mapping onto $\si_d(G)$ under $\si_d$.

-\begin{proof} We will prove only the very last claim.
+In the statement (2) of the lemma we will prove only the very last claim.
 Denote by $\ph$ the semiconjugacy from (2).
 Let $T\subset K$ be a fiber of $\ph$.
 By Lemma~\ref{l:cripe} all edges of $G$ are (pre)critical.
 Hence if $T$ contains infinitely many edges, then the forward images of $T$ will hit critical leaves of $\si_d^n$ infinitely many times as $T$ cannot collapse under a finite power of $\si_d^n$.
-This would imply that an irrational circle rotation has periodic points, a contradiction. \end{proof}
+This would imply that an irrational circle rotation has periodic points, a contradiction that completes the proof. \end{proof}

+We can now recall the notion of a \emph{periodic Siegel gap}; we will also introduce a useful notion of the \emph{skeleton} of an infinite gap.

+\begin{dfn} Let $G$ be an infinite gap of a geodesic lamination $\lam$.
+If $G\cap \uc$ is at most countable, then we say that the \emph{skeleton} of $G$ is empty.
+Otherwise the \emph{skeleton} of $G$ is defined as the convex hull of the maximal Cantor subset of $G\cap \uc$.
+Periodic infinite gaps $G$ of geodesic laminations such that the remap on the boundary of $G$ is monotonically semiconjugate to an irrational rotation are said to be \emph{$($periodic$)$ Siegel gaps}. \end{dfn}

+Observe that the skeleton of a periodic Siegel gap is non-empty.
+Observe also that edges of the skeleton of a periodic Siegel gap $G$ do not have to be edges of $G$ itself.

+By \cite{bl02}, if $\sim$ is an invariant laminational equivalence relation possibly with infinite classes then there are no countable infinite gaps of $\sim$, and the skeleton of a Siegel gap $G$ coincides with $G$.
+In other words, in this case infinite gaps of $\sim$ are either periodic Siegel gaps or periodic Fatou gaps of degree greater than one, or their preimages.

+It is known that periodic Siegel gaps must have critical edges that are isolated.
+Therefore, both countable and Siegel gaps must have isolated edges.
+Let us investigate other properties of periodic Siegel gaps.

+\begin{lem} Suppose that $\lam$ is a geodesic lamination.
+Let $G$ be a periodic Siegel gap of $\lam$ of period $n$.
+Let $H$ be the skeleton of $G$ and $\ell=\ol{ab}$ be an edge of $H$.
+Consider the union of \emph{all} finite concatenations of leaves of $\lam$ coming out of $a$ or $b$ and let $L$ be the convex hull of all such leaves.
+Then $L$ is a finite polyhedron so that every two vertices can be connected by a chain of leaves from $\lam$ and $\ell$ is an edge of $L$.
+Moreover, for a minimal $m>0$, the $\si_d^m$-image of $L$ is a singleton in $H$ that is a limit from both sides of points of $H$.
+The semiconjugacy $\varphi$ between $\si_d^n$ and the corresponding irrational rotation can be extended onto the union of $G$ and all sets $L$ by collapsing each set $L$ to the point $\varphi(a)=\varphi(b)$.
+Moreover, at each edge $\ell_*=\ol{a_*b_*}$ of $L$, there is an infinite gap of $\lam$ that has on its boundary a finite concatenation of leaves of $\lam$ connecting $a_*$ and $b_*$ and that maps onto $G$ under $\si_d^m$. \end{lem}